Apply to Study Materials Science

 If you have taken or you are preparing to take a gap year, please include details of what this will entail – work experience, volunteering, travel – link it to skills and how that might be useful to the course.

-Please also watch our UCAS Personal Statement Advice video before starting your own statement.
+UCAS also offer Personal Statement Advice before starting your own statement.

 A reference is an important part of the UCAS application.
 We look for the following: